-The following is the brief working mechanism of the User Code Deployment feature:
+The following is a brief working mechanism of the User Code Deployment feature:

-- 1. Dynamic class loader first checks the local classes, i.e., your classpath, for your custom class.
-If it is there, Hazelcast does not try to load it from the remote class repository. - 2.
-Then, it checks the cache of classes loaded from the remote class repository (for this, caching should have been enabled in your local, see the Configuring User Code Deployment section).
-If your class is found here, again, Hazelcast does not try to load it from the remote class repository. - 3.
-Finally, dynamic class loader checks the remote class repository.
-If a member in this repository returns the class, it means your class is found and to be used.
-You can also put this class into your local class cache as mentioned in the previous step.
+- 1. A new dynamic class loader is created to handle each operation. - 2.
+It first checks locally available classes, i.e. the member's classpath.
+If the class is found, it is used. - 3.
+Then it checks the cache of classes loaded from remote members or clients (if caching is enabled on your local member, see the Configuring User Code Deployment section).
+If your class is found there, it is used. - 4.
+Finally, the dynamic class loader checks configured remote members, one by one.
+If some member returns the class, it will be used.
+It can also put this class into the local class cache as mentioned in the previous step. - 5.
+If the class is not found, ClassNotFoundException is thrown. - 6.
+The dynamic class loader is released after the operation is handled.
+A next operation will load the class from the cache or re-fetch it.